gonzalo-cordova-pou/TextMood/ProjectStructure.md

-The directory structure of our project looks like this:
+The directory structure of our project:

 ```
 ├── data